claudiojar/Bistable-Silicon-Photonic-MEMS-Switches/README.md

 # Bistable-Silicon-Photonic-MEMS-Switches

 ## Abstract and scope of the project
 Photonics, and photonic integrated systems are devices that use electromagnetic waves (light) as a communication medium.
-Photonic integrated circuits provide functions such as amplification, routing, modulation, for signals carrying information, and typically operate at optical wavelengths in the near visible spectrum or near infrared : $850 \ nm - 1650 \ nm$.
+Photonic integrated circuits provide functions such as amplification, routing, modulation, for signals carrying information, and typically operate at optical wavelengths in the near visible spectrum or near infrared : 850 nm - 1650 nm.

 To that extent, optical switches are a crucial element of an optical system.
 An optical switch is a device that enables switching a given signal between different channels.
 These switches are usually characterized by the input/output port count, and were often fabricated using mirrors, or reflective coatings.